François Pitot (figure skater): 2024–25 season: Challenger Series bronze

-2025–26 season
+2025–26 season: European Championships debut

 Pitot opened his season by winning the silver medal at the 2025 Master's de Patinage.
 He followed up this result by finishing seventh at the ISU Skate to Milano.

 Going on to compete on the 2025–26 Grand Prix circuit, Pitot placed fifth at the 2025 Grand Prix de France and eighth at the 2025 NHK Trophy.

+In December, he placed ninth at the 2025 CS Golden Spin of Zagreb.
+Later that month, he finished fourth at the 2026 French Championships.
+Following the withdrawal of Adam Siao Him Fa, Pitot was selected to compete at the 2026 European Championships, where he finished in sixteenth place.

+In March, Pitot completed his season at the 2026 World Championships.
+He placed twenty-first in the short program and nineteenth in the free skate, finishing twentieth overall.